krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/fastify/fastify.md

 11. Use `reply.notFound()` to create 404 error in synchronous handlers. `reply.send(fastify.httpErrors.notFound())` does not work.

 12. For `204` status code response could be empty.
 Just call `reply.send()` without parameters is fine.

+13. `got` will add `response` property to error project if a request failed based on an upstream response.
+If `got` throw an error without `response` property, it means it didn't recieve a response.

+14. How to responds with a 400 status code?

+    `throw fastify.httpErrors.badRequest()` or `reply.badRequest()`